-Whether you’re a sales or marketing professional, you’ve probably heard people mention lead qualification before.
-If you haven’t, don’t worry, I’m about to explain it to you.
+Whether you’re a sales or marketing professional, you’ve probably heard people mention Lead Qualification before.
+If you haven’t, don’t worry, because that’s exactly the topic of this post.

 Leads can be acquired through many different channels, from customer referrals to a form someone filled to gain access to an ebook/white-paper.

-The origin of this lead, along with a series of information about it, help determine how qualified a lead is, which means analyzing where in the customer buying cycle this individual/company is.
+The origin of this lead, along with a series of information about it, helps to determine how qualified a lead is, which means analyzing where this individual/company is in the customer buying journey.

 The process of determining if a lead is qualified (and how qualified it is) encompasses more than a single rule.
-The concept of lead qualification varies from company to company, according to what they define as a ‘qualified lead’.
+The concept of lead qualification varies from company to company, from industry to industry. according to what they define as a ‘qualified lead’.

 There are, though, three common lead qualification standards, as follows: